-Zabbix is an enterprise-class open source distributed monitoring solution that can be used to monitor and track performance and availability of network servers, devices and other IT resources.
+Zabbix is an enterprise-class open-source distributed monitoring solution that can be used to monitor and track the performance and availability of network servers, devices, and other IT resources.
 It supports distributed and WEB monitoring, auto-discovery, and more.

-Before installing Zabbix, we should have installed and configured LAMP stack.
-To install and configure LAMP server On CentOS 7, refer to the following link:
+Before installing Zabbix, we should have installed and configured the LAMP stack.
+To install and configure the LAMP server On CentOS 7, refer to the following link:

 Install Zabbix Server

-Install and configure Zabbix server for your platform:
+Install and configure the Zabbix server for your platform:

 Make sure you have the database server up and running.

 # mysql -uroot -p password mysql> create database zabbix character set utf8 collate utf8_bin; mysql> create user [email protected] identified by 'password'; mysql> grant all privileges on zabbix.* to [email protected]; mysql> quit;

 On the Zabbix server host, import the initial schema and data.
 You will be prompted to enter your newly created password.